scrabbletank/farhome-rules/rulesdoc.md

 ### Spellbooks

 Very few creatures are able to innately cast magic.
 Almost everyone must prepare spells they've written into a spellbook, or Codex.
 There is no limit on the school, level, or type of spell you can hold in your Codex.
-To copy a spell into your Codex you must have a spell scroll or a Codex of a defeated wizard.
-It costs 50 gold and 1 hour per level of spell you want to copy to your Codex.
-After copying a single spell the scroll or codex you copied from is destroyed.
-\page
+New spells can be added to your Codex by copying from spell scrolls or a codex.
+This process is destructive, and destroys the scroll or codex after a spell is copied.

+##### Variant Rule - Spells from Codexes
+In some games spells may be limited, or codecies a rare occurance.
+With this variant when copying a spell from a codex, instead of destroying the codex you make an Arcana check against 2 bad dice.
+On success codex is not destroyed.
+Regardless a spell can only be copied once.

 ### Spell Slots

-To cast a spell you need an available spell slot.
-Spell slots come in different levels, and to cast a spell you must use a spell slot of equal or higher level.
-Spell slots are gained when leveling up, and once spent must be recovered during a short or long rest.
+Casting spells of 1st level and above takes a toll on the caster, a character can only cast so many of these spells before needing to rest.
+To cast a spell you need a spell slot with a level equal to or greater than the spells level.
+Once a spell slot is used you cannot use that spell slot again until you complete a rest.

 ### Preparing Spells

 Before you can cast a spell from your Codex you must prepare it.
-Every long rest you can prepare 3 spells, plus 3 additional spells for every point of intelligence you have.
+Every long rest you can prepare 5 spells, adding 3 for every point of Intelligence you have.
+Having negative Intelligence does not reduce the number of spells you can prepare.

 ### Casting Spells